Struggling to decide between Weebly and Shopify? Don’t worry; you have all the answers you seek in this post.

 Even as a WordPress user, I find it challenging to create content quickly.
 It takes several attempts to make it look exactly how I want it.

-Writing text isn’t challenging; dragging desired elements onto the sections or points you want in this content is.
+Writing text isn’t challenging; dragging desired elements onto the sections or points you want in the main problem.
 Here is a text site I created with the free plan.

-As you can see in the image, the left bar contains elements you can drag to the page, and the top includes buttons to other essential features like apps and theme stores, a setting page, and a help center.
+As you can see in the image, the left bar contains elements you can drag to the page, and the top includes links to other essential marketing features like apps and theme stores, a setting page, and a help center.

 Leveraging my experience with WordPress, I created this test page on Weebly.
-You can do more; remember, I’m only doing this for fun and testing.
+You can do more; remember, I’m only doing this for fun and testing while on the Weebly free plan.
 This isn’t a project I wanted other than to get more information to help me understand how Weebly works.

 One feature I noticed missing is the preview button.
 I could not find any function to preview content before hitting the publish button.
 This could be better, especially in today’s digital marketing world.

 Adding blog pages or content to your Shopify store is much easier.
-The interface is more user-friendly and easier to use.
+Shopify’s user-friendly interface editor makes creating content and media files more manageable.

-Unlike Weebly drag and drop editor, Shopify uses classic writing editors, making it easier for beginners to compose content, format it, and add images.
+Unlike Weebly drag and drop functionality, Shopify stands out with classic editors, making it easier for beginners to compose content, format it, and add images.

 Write your text and add images and other media files using the file upload features.
-Down the editor’s page, you will have several meta tags you can edit to improve content SEO.
+Down the editor’s page, there are meta tags settings you can edit to improve content SEO.

 You can write or customize the content excerpt on this page, enter a different page title, modify the URL, preview the SERP listing, enter tags, author name, etc.